 Such socio-economic qualms are off the mark.
 The emptiness of the Jovian promise is better exposed by examining the effects of a quotidian rosuvastatin from the perspective of the individual soul poised to receive the new host.

 But what the eager advocates of primary prevention too often fail to clarify is that in the realm of population medicine the subject being treated is in fact the population.
 The intervention, which must be applied to everyone in the group, almost never benefits its individual recipient.
-Richard Roe must take his daily dose of CRESTOR for a John Doe to be spared his heart attack.
+Every Richard Roe must take his daily dose of CRESTOR to spare one John Doe his heart attack.
 That is the meaning of risk reduction in this context and not, as is frequently implied, the minimization of an individual person’s own risk of undesired outcomes.
-Furthermore, in clinical trials of pharmaco-prevention, the overwhelming majority of the subjects (98.8% in the case of JUPITER) go on to have or, more likely, not to have their “event,” irrespective of the substance, inert or active, they are made to ingest.
+Furthermore, in clinical trials of pharmaco-prevention, the overwhelming majority of the subjects (98.8 percent, in the case of JUPITER) go on to have or, more likely, not to have their “event,” irrespective of the substance, inert or active, they are made to ingest.

 This, of course, renders the problem of adverse side effects particularly vexing since such complications invariably affect the unsuspecting enablers of the preventive maneuver who are oblivious that the costs they incur come almost certainly at no benefit to them.
 JUPITER may claim that the 15 percent rate of major side effects associated with CRESTOR was equal to that recorded with the placebo, but it is probably of little consolation to Mr. Brown to know that the muscle pain he endures after starting the treatment is statistically unrelated to the drug, especially if he should realize that his suffering is, in all likelihood, for the benefit of his anonymous neighbor.
 He might then also conclude that the daily ingestion of a substance devoid of nutritional, pleasurable, or spiritual value must necessarily bring the number needed to harm to 1 if one considers all possible physical, financial, and psychological costs, and not just those deemed worthy of tabulation by the trial investigators.

-But such considerations on the results of the clinical trial seem to be lost on those whose careers are built on analyzing the evidence of “evidence-based medicine.”
+But such considerations seem to be lost on those whose careers are built on analyzing the evidence of “evidence-based medicine.”
 In a recent issue of the Journal of the American College of Cardiology, for example, we can read that “The JUPITER study showed the benefits of statin therapy in individuals with normal-to-low LDL-C but an elevated marker of inflammation.”
 It did not occur to the authors to qualify their statement as applying to “a few” or to “some” individuals.
 Do we owe this implicit exaggeration to the funding of their study by Astra-Zeneca, the makers of Crestor?

 I don’t think so.
-The adoration of clinical trials and the tremendous inflation of the meaning their results is too widespread and intense to simply be due to such conflict of interest.
-It most certainly reflects instead the sad state of our health care system whose built-in incentives must invariably lead to promoting medicine for the masses, even if it amounts to naught for the individuals that compose them.
+The lofty esteem in which clinical trials are held reflects instead the state of affairs in a health care system whose built-in incentives must invariably lead to promoting medicine for the masses, even if it amounts to naught for the individuals that compose them.

 Does that mean that JUPITER should be shunned altogether?
 Of course not.
 But since population medicine has little to do with individual medicine, and since the application of primary prevention requires no diagnostic skills to identify the subjects of interest, the advocated intervention need not be practiced in the doctor’s office.